Saacman/tae/docs/linux/ubuntu.md

 ![](../../assets/img/winubun.png)

-Remember to allocate at least 20 Gb (Because of the PDK, plus the OS and other needed utilities).
+Remember to allocate at least 20 GB (Because of the PDK, plus the OS and other needed utilities).
 If the installer is unable to allocate the selected space, the installation will fail.
 Make sure to have enough free storage.

 ## User Creation

 Finally, select your timezone, and proceed to the user creation step.
-Select an user name, and appropiate password.
+Select a username, and appropriate password.

 ![](../../assets/img/usercreate.png)